tobytcc/redistricting-effect-on-2024-elections/README.md

 Every ten years, state representatives redraw voting district lines to keep district populations representative of the makeup of actual voters within each district.
 The federal government mandates that redistricting is done to with equal state legislative representation for all citizens, without discrimination on the basis of race or ethnicity ([Ballotpedia](https://ballotpedia.org/Redistricting) - more info included in link).

 However, there is a wealth of evidence to suggest that state lines are often drawn to favor voting outcomes for a party through various techniques, often known as **"Gerrymandering"** ([Brennan Center](https://www.brennancenter.org/our-work/research-reports/gerrymandering-explained)).
 The [Voting Rights Act of 1965](https://www.archives.gov/milestone-documents/voting-rights-act?_ga=2.99238622.1949216050.1715659324-971477195.1715659323) effectively banned gerrymandering on the basis of reducing the voting power of racial minorities.
 However, many states  bypass this issue by redrawing districts directly based on voting preferences, which often lie closely with racial, socioeconomic, or ethnic makeups across states.
 [Amos, Gerontakis, and McDonald (2023)](https://esra-conference.org/files/election-science-conference/files/changing_precinct_boundaries_esra-brianamos.pdf) conducted extensive analysis to find that gerrymandered districts often contained more minorities after redistricting on average (a common symptom of "packing" - a gerrymandering tactic), which often led to lower voting turnout than expected.
+(A recent Supreme Court case found this to be true in Alabama - info [here](https://www.youtube.com/watch?v=_y_CCiwKzQw&ab_channel=Vox)).

 The most notable example of gerrymandering occurred in 2010, when Republicans donated $30M into "[Project REDMAP](https://www.redistrictingmajorityproject.com/) (Redistricting Majority Project)", pouring large amounts of political funding into winning statewide elections in light-blue swing states with majority Democrat-voting citizens, before severely gerrymandering 10 states in the 2011 redistricting cycle, winning the 2012 US House elections by 33 seats while losing the nationwide popular vote ([The Atlantic](https://www.theatlantic.com/politics/archive/2017/06/how-deep-blue-maryland-shows-redistricting-is-broken/531492/)).
 (More info + quotes can be found in this interesting article: [tecznotes](http://mike.teczno.com/notes/redistricting.html))